a-student/BetterVectorDrawable/README.md

 ﻿# BetterVectorDrawable
-The [VectorDrawable](https://developer.android.com/reference/android/graphics/drawable/VectorDrawable.html) implementation for Android 4.0+ (API level 14 or greater)
+The [VectorDrawable](https://developer.android.com/reference/android/graphics/drawable/VectorDrawable.html) implementation for Android 4.0+ (API level 14 or greater).

+Alternative to the automatic generation of PNGs from vector drawables at build time by Android Plugin for Gradle 1.5.0+.
+The lib saves APK size and properly supports SVG’s fill rule (see [below](#paths-filltype-attribute)).

 *Keywords: vector drawable, support library, compat, svg*